cyplo/blog/content/posts/2019/04/fuzzers.md

 - Fuzzing is good with finding hidden properties of the existing code, it used after the code is written, while property-based tests can also be used in a TDD workflow
 - In property-based tests you typically want to describe behaviour - they serve as good documentation.
 Fuzzing is not really as good with that.
 It can automatically collect the examples though, that then can be manually transformed into a property.
 - As you want your program to always hold all properties true you run all property-based tests within your CI/CD pipeline.
-For this reason they tend to test only things that are relatively fast to check, excution-time wise.
+For this reason they tend to test only things that are relatively fast to check, execution-time wise.
 Fuzzers are typically ran over nights or weeks - finding those edge cases, providing more properties for you to know and care about.

 ## Want help with fuzzing your open source project ?